 swing.
 The physical connection of blues versus competition ballroom dance are at the opposite ends of a broad spectrum.

 But in general, when you and your partner are in closed dance position, hold with comfortably braced hands, without clamping,

-and fairly firm arms, without being rigid.
+and somewhat firm arms, without being rigid.
 In some partnered dances (but not all) the Lead's left and Follow's right hands are

 an "I'm ready for anything!" confidence.
 The physical connection of social dancing is balanced and reciprocal.